cargilgar/Smart-Alarm-using-tinyML/README.md

 A number of systems — for the time this project started — already employ Machine Learning (ML) to achieve this goal, but they depend on performing the calculations on external machines.
 These systems fall into two categories:

-- Wearable devices equipped with different sensors that are directly attached to the user (i.e. bracelet, smartwatch, rings...) which rely upon wireless communication (BLE, WIFI...) so as to transmit this data to another more powerful computer, typically a smart-phone.
+- Wearable devices equipped with different sensors that are directly attached to the user (i.e. wristband, smartwatch, rings...) which rely upon wireless communication (BLE, WIFI...) so as to transmit this information to another more powerful computer, typically a smartphone.
 - A nightstand-style alarm clock that employs other different sensors which measure remotely the sleep cycles of the user.

 While the former gives very reasonable results due to the fact that it has sensors that are in close contact with the user, it suffers from the drawback of a considerable battery drain.
 Not to mention the need for stable connectivity for data transmission.